rabithole/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+	1. The DOM is a tree structure of elements used to render a web page.

 2. What is an event?
+	2. Events are what happens when  a user interacts with a web page.
+They are actions taken on the DOM.

 3. What is an event listener?
+	3. An event listener is a method targeting a specific DOM event or events that calls a function when the event occurs.

 4. Why would we convert a NodeList into an Array?
+	4. NodeLists don’t have all the functionality of an array.
+A nodeList only has the forEach method.
+An array has all the methods normally associated with arrays.
+Converting from a nodeList gives us access to all those methods.

 5. What is a component?
+	5. A reusable set of code that can be easily used over and over in multiple projects or in the same project.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account